-An Urban Design Manifesto for the Government
+An Urban Design Manifesto

-The Urban Design Group (UDG) has successfully campaigned since 1978 for urban design to be on the national agenda.
-The need for high standards of urban design is at last almost universally accepted.
-What are still missing are the skills, practices and frameworks on which good design depends.
+Since its formation in 1978 the UDG has successfully campaigned to firmly place urban design on the national agenda.
+The need for high standards of urban design is now almost universally accepted.

-The UDG is focusing on what needs to be done to put these in place.
-We urge the government to give high priority to implementing the following 12-point programme:
+The UDG continues to focus on what needs to be done to put in place the skills, practices and frameworks on which good design depends.
+We urge the Government to give high priority to implementing the following 12-point programme:

 Put Design at the Heart of the New Planning System